-Expensive GiftsExpensive gifts can also be seen as an attempt to ‘buy’ your child’s affection.
+Expensive gifts can also be seen as an attempt to ‘buy’ your child’s affection.
 In most cases, this isn’t necessarily what the child thinks, but is the perception of the other parent.
 Whatever the occasion for the gift, you should be focusing on your child’s happiness rather than using the day to ‘get back at’ your ex.
 If you’re buying for Christmas, support your child if they want to buy gifts for your ex-partner and his or her family.
 On the day, speak only positively about your ex (or if this is impossible, say nothing at all).
 This is perhaps the best gift of all that you can give your child!

-** NEW** Separated Dads Chat Room & ForumThe Separated Dads Forum is a place where you can discuss relevant issues and concerns including Child Access, Maintenance, CAFCASS, Fathers Rights, Court, Behaviour or just have a general chat with other dads.
+Check out the Separated Dads Forum...
+It's a great resource where you can ask for advice on topics including Child Access, Maintenance, CAFCASS, Fathers Rights, Court, Behaviour or simply to have a chat with other dads.